Visual models are often underestimated and underused. Mindmapping and visual modelling are powerful techniques for communication

 Visual modelling in the workplace

-Brainstorming has had good press over time and gained favour by management consultants in empowerment workshops and team-building seminars.
+Brainstorming has had good press over time and gained favour from management consultants in empowerment workshops and team-building seminars.

 Visual is intuitive, understandable often at a glance, more memorable but often undersold.